nervosys/AutonomySim/docs/px4_sitl.md

 ## Remote Controller

-There are several options for flying the simulated drone using a remote control or joystick like xbox gamepad.
+There are several options for flying the simulated drone using a remote control or joystick like Xbox gamepad.
 See [remote controllers](remote_control.md#rc-setup-for-px4)